 Many times interior walls for log homes are built with regular framing and covered with tongue-and-groove to match the solid log walls.
 In this case, you can run the wiring through the stud bays in the usual way, drilling each stud and ensuring the correct distance back from the face so that nails and screws used to attach the T&G paneling cannot penetrate the wire.

 If you are building with solid log interior walls, you will need to employ the same methods used for exterior walls: drilling wire runs and chases every couple of courses, if necessary, and carving out horizontal channels as needed with a router or saw.

-We like to provide several exterior outlets to make it easy to plug in lawn equipment or deck amenities.
+We like to provide several exterior GFCI outlets to make it easy to plug in lawn equipment or deck amenities.
 Consider adding a dedicated, switched outlet high up under the eaves for exterior holiday lights.
 Log cabins are perfect for large outside rooms like decks and porches and it is especially important to provide exterior outlets here.
 Outdoor kitchens may require their own electrical service.

 An easy way to provide power outside is to locate exterior outlets directly opposite interior outlets so that you can share the wiring chases in the log walls or the wiring circuit itself.
-Be sure to offset and adequately insulate the space between the outlet boxes so there is no heat loss through the gap.
+Be sure to offset and adequately insulate the space between the outlet boxes so there is no heat loss through the gap where you have drilled.

 You can see that wiring log cabins just requires a few special tricks to help you route the wire where you need it and to get through the solid log walls.
 Once it’s finished you won’t be able to tell where the wires run.